bozuko/spray/README.md

 	return http.request({
 	    headers: {
 		'content-type': 'application/json'
-		// no connection: 'keep-alive' header closes the socket as this is the last req in this session },
+		// no 'connection': 'keep-alive' header closes the socket as this is the last req in this session },
 	    encoding: 'utf-8',
 	    path: user.links.checkin+'/?token='+token,